How much will your sod installation cost?

 Early to mid-fall after the warm season is considered to be the best time to lay sod.
 The temperatures are mild enough that the new lawn won't die because it's too cold or hot.
 Planting it in the fall will give it time to become a little more established before the temperatures become more extreme.

 Of course, this varies depending on your location and climate.
-Reach out to a local professional who can give you the best advice.
+Contact professional sod installers who can give you the best advice.

 How long does it take sod to root?

-It shouldn't take longer than 10-15 days for the sod to root.
 If you don't see roots after that period, you may need to ask for advice on encouraging root growth.
-Do this before the sod dies and you have to start over.
+Do this before the sod dies, and you have to start over.

 How do we know these prices?